-8.2.3.
-Majority of director requirements
+8.2.2 Majority of director requirements

-- (a) A majority of the directors of the corporation must be individuals who are Aboriginal and Torres Strait Islander persons. - (b) A majority of the directors must ordinarily reside in Australia. - (c) A majority of the directors must be members.
+- (a) A majority of the directors of the corporation must be individuals who are Aboriginal and Torres Strait Islander persons. - (b) A majority of the directors must ordinarily reside in Australia. - (c) A majority of the directors must be members. - (d) A majority of the directors must not be employees of the corporation. - (e) The chief executive officer: - (i) may be a director but cannot chair the directors' meetings and - (ii) counts as an employee for the purposes of rule 8.2.2(d).

-8.2.4.
-Consent to act as director
+8.2.3 Consent to act as director